 Welcome to the Caribbean, welcome to the country with 365 beaches.
-Beginning of May 2019 I boarded a plane in London for my direct flight to the enticing island of Antigua & Barbuda.
+Recently I boarded a plane in London for my direct flight to the enticing island of Antigua & Barbuda.
 A week long I was able to explore the best Antigua tourism has to offer.
 It was my first time visiting Antigua & Barbuda, a country many people most probably never heard of, but since a kid I was in love with their flag.
 Finally I got the chance to travel to Antigua myself!

 Antigua, once discovered by Christopher Columbus means ancient in Spanish.
 The native Indians that lived here long time before called it the land of oil and many waters though.
 Not to be mistaken with the Guatemalan Antigua, this Caribbean island is nowadays a prime beach destination and a popular vacation spot that is part of the Commonwealth but independent since 1981.

 That was it regarding the Antigua history lesson.
 Im sure you don’t mind a bit of background information, but you are probably more interested in all my Antigua travel tips, what to do, places to see, the best beaches, activities and anything else worth knowing before your Antigua vacation.